Run a PFN from Source Code

 You can run your own public fullnode (PFN) to synchronize the state of the Aptos blockchain and stay up-to-date.
 PFNs replicate the entire state of the blockchain by syncing from other Aptos VFNs and PFNs.
 PFNs can be run by anyone.
 This tutorial explains how to deploy a PFN and connect to an Aptos network.

 For running a production-grade PFN, we recommend that your hardware meet the same requirements as a validator or VFN.
-You can see the hardware requirements for these nodes, here: validator and VFN hardware requirements.
+You can see the hardware requirements for these nodes, here: .

 If you wish to run a PFN for development or testing only, lower hardware specs can be used.
 But, it should not be used in production.
 For example: